asoa/BCT-Prediction/README.md

 Project Overview
 ---
-*Hypothesis: Basic Compat Training success/failure can be predicted from standardized test scores, student demographics, and other factors.*
+*Hypothesis: Basic Combat Training success/failure can be predicted from standardized test scores, student demographics, and other factors.*
 ![](./src/problem.png)

 Model Overview